cacophony-wj/licentia_black/ALTERNATES.md

 This version of _Licentia_ is focused on 3rd person combat with the _MCO-ADXP_ mod by Distar.
 It is not recommended to play this version in first person.
 All the outfits have been replaced with revealing clothes, you can loot powerful sexy armors from boss chests, and there are extremely over-the-top slutty movement animations for the Player Character.

-### Licentia DEAD.7z

-This version of _Licentia_ is basically a vehicle for the _Serana Dead Sexy_ mod which you can read about [here](https://www.nexusmods.com/skyrimspecialedition/mods/73589).
-As an example of what it's all about, it has a grim, gothic horror look to everything which is slightly blurry and washed out, and from the start of the game you spawn with powerful two handed weapons that swing as fast as daggers and can explode people in one hit.
-You also quickly gain access to spells that can decapitate people, explode them, and turn them inside out.
-You have an at-will power that can summon a dozen powerful succubi who can do all these things as well as make love to you.
-Various sultry naked maidens are scattered across the landscape.

 ### Licentia NEEDS.7z

 This is _Licentia 9_ as described above, but includes _Frostfall, Campfire, iNeed, Keep it Clean,_ and _Hunterborn_ for punishing survival gameplay.
 Everyone is in modest outfits.

-### Licentia PITCH.7z

-The _SexLab_ version of _Licentia._ It is based loosely around what _Masterstroke_ and _NEFARAM_ tried to do, only much more forgiving and without as many outrageous mods such as egg-laying and milk production.
-The primary focus is bondage and erotic roleplay for a female character who enslaves herself to a buyer who treats her like an object.
-You can do all these things as a male as well, but some of the other available Quests and Mods may seem quite out of place.

 ### Licentia SAFE.7z